BUDDHIST PILGRIMAGE |

 About Rajgir

-by five holy hills, the picturesque little town of Rajgir is important for
+holy hills, the picturesque little town of Rajgir is important for Buddhists

-Buddhists as well as Jains.
-Here the two rock-cut caves were the favourite
+as well as Jains.
+Here the two rock-cut caves were the favourite retreats of

-retreats of the Buddha and it was on this hill that he preached two of his
+the Buddha and it was on this hill that he preached two of his most famous

-most famous sermons.
-The nearest airport is in Patna (115 kms) and the
+sermons.
+The nearest airport is in Patna (115 kms) and the railhead is in

-railhead is in Bhakhtiyarpur (54 kms).
-Rajgir is well connected by good
+Bhakhtiyarpur (54 kms).
+Rajgir is well connected by good roads to Patna,

-equally important for the Jain as well as Hindu pilgrims, for Lord Mahavira
+important for the Jain as well as Hindu pilgrims, for Lord Mahavira (the

 reference in Hindu epic - Mahabharata.
 The historic sites of Rajgir